 The spray bottles comes in two scents: the citrus-heavy Gayndah Orchard and the gingery Wiruna Night.
 Both are available in 30 millilitre ($15) and 100 millilitre ($39) bottles, and both contain 75 per cent alcohol.

 Third Drawer Down

-This collection of "Hand Sanity-Zers" from Melbourne-based design shop Third Drawer Down combines art with cleanliness in a way we didn't know we needed.
-Each 500 millilitre pump bottle ($25), 150 millilitre ($15) or 100 millilitre ($12.50) spray dons playful artwork by artist David Shrigley or Magda Archer.
+This collection of “Hand Sanity-Zers” from Melbourne-based design shop Third Drawer Down combines art with cleanliness in a way we didn’t know we needed.
+Each half-litre pump bottle ($25), 150-millilitre spray bottle ($15) and 100-millilitre bottle ($12.50) has playful artwork by artist David Shrigley or Magda Archer.